The origin of the MOND critical acceleration scale: Galaxy dynamics in the environment

 which has the exact structure of Milgrom's form of the empirical BTFR, except for the replacement of $a_0$ by $a_F$.
 So, everything hinges on the extent to which $M_{flat}$(theory) tracks $M_{flat}$(photometric), where estimates of the latter are supplied for a significant number of objects in the SPARC database. \\\\ However, before continuing, there is an issue which must be resolved: specifically, on those RCs for which $V_0 > V_{flat}$ then the rotation velocity $V=V_{flat}$ occurs \emph{twice} on the RC - once on the rising part \emph{before} $V=V_0$, and once asymptotically on the falling part \emph{after} $V=V_0$.
 Consequently, in such cases, there \emph{appears} to be an ambiguity around what is meant by $M_{flat}$(theory).
 However since, for such cases, (\ref{eqn5d}) shows that we necessarily must have $M_{flat}$(theory)$ < M_0$ then it is clear that $M_{flat}$(theory) must be defined to mean the mass contained within the \emph{first} occurence of $V = V_{flat}$. \\\\ With this understanding, the scatter plot given in figure \ref{fig:SSM-2} of $\log{M_{flat}}({\rm photometry})$ against $\log M_{flat}$(theory) makes it clear that these two quantities are in an almost perfect statistical correspondence, and a \emph{least-area} linear regression (a method which treats $x$ and $y$ data identically, see \S\ref{LeastAreas}) gives:

 so that, via (\ref{eqn4d}) and (\ref{eqn5d}), the BTFR is implicitly satisfied.
 To make the point that the BTFR itself is explicitly satisfied, we find

-\section{MOND \& External Field Effects}
+\subsection{MOND \& External Field Effects}

-The foregoing exposition of the dominant role EFEs play in disk dynamics appears to conflict very strongly with the MONDian view which, whilst considering EFEs to be a phenomonological necessity (\citet{Sanders}), views them as subtle and very difficult to detect (see \citet{Chae}). \\\\ This apparent conflict is resolved by recognizing that the MOND far-field force law itself works as it does because it is actually emulating significant aspects of the $\Sigma_F$ External Matter Field, giving rise to primary EFEs which are not recognizable as such from within the MONDian context.
-This interpretation becomes self-evident when we consider how the BTFR arises from each point of view. \\\\ In the Leibniz-Mach synthesis, the BTFR arises directly from the integrated equation of motion (\ref{FirstEqn}) constrained by the equilibrium condition $g_0 = a_F$ on the $R_0$ perturbation boundary ($g_0$ is the centripetal acceleration), as per the analysis of \S\ref{BTFR}, to give
+The foregoing exposition of the dominant role EFEs play in disk dynamics appears to conflict very strongly with the MONDian view which, whilst considering EFEs to be a phenomonological necessity (\citet{Sanders}), views them as subtle and very difficult to detect (see \citet{Chae}). \\\\ This apparent conflict is resolved by recognizing that the MOND far-field force law itself works as it does because it is actually emulating the $\Sigma_F$ External Matter Field, giving rise to primary EFEs which are not recognizable as such from within the MONDian context.
+This interpretation becomes self-evident when we consider how the BTFR arises from each point of view. \\\\ In the Leibniz-Mach modelling exercise, the BTFR arises directly from the integrated equation of motion (\ref{FirstEqn}) constrained by the equilibrium condition $g_0 = a_F$ on the $R_0$ perturbation boundary ($g_0$ is the centripetal acceleration), as per the analysis of \S\ref{BTFR}, to give

 where $M_{flat}$ is the total estimated mass out to $V_{flat}$.
-The fact that this is an effect of the $\Sigma_F$ External Matter Field is manifested by the appearance of $a_F \equiv 4 \pi G \Sigma_F$. \\\\ By contrast, in the MONDian analysis, the far-field force law is chosen to \emph{ensure} that the BTFR, in Milgrom's form:
+The fact that this is an effect of the $\Sigma_F$ External Matter Field is manifested by the appearance of $a_F \equiv 4 \pi G \Sigma_F$. \\\\ By contrast, in the MONDian analysis, the chosen form of the far-field force law \emph{ensures} that the BTFR, in Milgrom's form:

 arises automatically.
-In other words, the MOND far-field force law is directly emulating significant aspects of the $\Sigma_F$ External Matter Field. \\\\ In summary, it is self-evident that the chosen form of MOND's far-field force law works as it does because it emulates significant aspects of the $\Sigma_F$ External Matter Field giving rise to a primary EFE in the form of the BTFR.
+In other words, the MOND far-field force law is directly emulating the $\Sigma_F$ External Matter Field. \\\\ In summary, it is self-evident that the chosen form of MOND's far-field force law works as it does because it emulates the $\Sigma_F$ External Matter Field giving rise to a primary EFE in the form of the BTFR.
 We are left to conclude that \citet{Chae} are in fact detecting secondary EFEs.